Poet Wendy Cope was born in Erith, Kent in 1945 and read History at St Hilda's College, Oxford.

 Wendy Cope’s poetry is perhaps best known for its humour and wit.

-Her first collection, Making Cocoa for Kingsley Amis (1986), includes parodies of work by poets such as T. S. Eliot’s ‘The Waste Land’ (as in ‘Waste Land Limericks’):
+Her first collection, Making Cocoa for Kingsley Amis (1986), includes parodies of work by poets such as T. S. Eliot, as in her ‘Waste Land Limericks’:

 If one compares this with the first four lines of ‘The Waste Land’, it is possible to see the divergences and why the parody is effective:

-The humour and knowingness is, at times, also offset with poignancy and this may be seen in ‘Tich Miller’ and ‘Lonely Hearts’.
+The humour and knowingness is, at times, offset with poignancy: this can be seen in poems such as ‘Tich Miller’ and ‘Lonely Hearts’.
 These two poems demonstrate an awareness of the outsider, which is in keeping with the undeclared premise of being accessible to a wider readership.